 Pirates of the Caribbean (The Curse of the Black Pearl) was filmed here.
 Not that these islands aren’t used to pirates.
 A few centuries ago, they were among the last bastions of the Caribe Indians, as more and more Caribbean islands were taken over by the French and the British.

 Contrary to what one might think, the 32 islands of the Grenadines do not belong to Grenada.
 Rather, they form part of the neighbouring country St Vincent and the Grenadines.
 Back then, we never reached St Vincent.
 Sailing among the Grenadines, particularly the Tobago Cays, was enough.
 No further exploration felt necessary.
 Who knows – perhaps treasures are buried beneath the sand here… I didn’t search.
-The beach, the sapphire sea, the sail boat and everything on it was more than enough.
+The beach, the sapphire sea, the sail boat and everything on it was enough.

 The island-hopping days of my youth are long gone, but the Grenadines remain firmly rooted in my mind’s eye.